excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 💾 File system integration and file handling

 In Excalidraw, we use the [browser-nativefs](https://github.com/GoogleChromeLabs/browser-nativefs) library to integrate with the file system of the operating system.
-This allows us to support a true open→edit→save workflow with proper over-saving and save-as on supporting browsers, and a fallback to downloading files and file uploads on other browsers.
-Read more about this feature in [tomayac](https://github.com/tomayac)'s [article](/browser-nativefs/).
+This allows us to support a true open→edit→save workflow with proper over-saving and save-as on supported browsers, with a fallback to file uploads and downloads on other browsers.
+Read more about this feature in [tomayac](https://github.com/tomayac)'s [earlier article](/browser-nativefs/) on this blog.
 We also have [experimental support](https://web.dev/file-handling/#demo) for file type association, so that when you double-click an `.excalidraw` file in your file explorer, the Excalidraw PWA opens.

 ### ⚙️ Gatsby plugin

-A plugin for Gatsby where you can very easily insert Excalidraw links and it will convert it to SVG during build time.
+We also have a plugin for Gatsby that automatically converts links to saved Excalidraw drawings to inline SVG at build time.
 We are actually using it in this post for our charts.
 Implemented by [trevorblades](https://github.com/trevorblades) & [j-f1](https://github.com/j-f1), and you can find it under [@excalidraw/gatsby-embedder-excalidraw](https://github.com/excalidraw/gatsby-embedder-excalidraw).

 ### 📦 npm package

-One of the last things we've introduced this year was the completely rewritten npm package, available at [`@excalidraw/excalidraw`](https://www.npmjs.com/package/@excalidraw/excalidraw).
-Long time in the making (thanks to [@aakansha1216](https://twitter.com/aakansha1216) for most of the work), this package allows you to easily embed Excalidraw as a React component into your apps.
+One of the last things we've introduced this year was a completely rewritten npm package, available at [`@excalidraw/excalidraw`](https://www.npmjs.com/package/@excalidraw/excalidraw).
+A long time in the making (thanks to [@aakansha1216](https://twitter.com/aakansha1216) for most of the work), this package allows you to easily embed Excalidraw as a React component into your apps.

 ## Excalidraw in the news